Raymond G. Bressler Sr.: Academic career

 Bressler's first post-secondary academic appointment was as an instructor of literature at the Agricultural and Mechanical College of Texas in 1910, where he remained until 1915, when he joined the faculty of University of Texas at Austin where he stayed until 1917.
 The following year, he returned to the Agriculture and Mechanical College of Texas in College Station to engage in studies of agricultural education and agricultural extension, graduating with a B.S. degree in 1918.
-He went on to the University of Wisconsin to earn his M.S. degree in agricultural extension in 1919.
+He went on to the University of Wisconsin–Madison to earn his M.S. degree in agricultural extension in 1919.
 During the early 1920s he taught at Pennsylvania State College, where he became vice dean of agriculture from 1923 to 1927.
 Between 1927 and 1930, Bressler served in state government in Pennsylvania as the deputy secretary of agriculture.
 After entering Teachers College, Columbia University for doctoral studies in 1930, he was able to complete his coursework and oral examinations, but never completed his dissertation, as he was recruited to fill the position as president at Rhode Island State College in 1930 after the death of Howard Edwards.

 Early in Bressler's presidential administration, the difficulties brought on by the Great Depression were becoming evident.
 In an effort to boost the college's prestige, Bressler hired Ukrainian emigre professor Igor Sikorski as a member of the mechanical engineering faculty to develop a program in aeronautical engineering.
 However this relatively expensive program did not last much beyond the Bressler presidency.
 Additionally, Bressler was responsible for development of the Narragansett Marine Laboratory in 1936 that would eventually become the nucleus for later development of URI's Graduate School of Oceanography.
 In most other program areas, Bressler responded by economizing where he could throughout the college and enrolling as many students as could be accommodated.
 Bressler felt that it would be better for young people who could not find jobs to be in college rather than be idle.
 Although Bressler kept costs as low as possible, summer jobs became nonexistent and the college had to raise its fees to compensate for reduced funding by the State Assembly.
 As a result, many students were unable to stay in school due to inadequate financial resources and enrollments fell into decline.
 Several buildings were constructed on campus largely using Works Progress Administration funds, including Quinn Hall, Eleanor Roosevelt Hall, and Green Hall, as well as Meade Stadium for the Rhode Island Rams football team.